 Nose surgery risk rate varies according to the person, type of surgery and many other factors.
 The preoperative examinations are good tool to understand those risks and try to eliminate them if it is possible.
-Some of the factors taken into consideration by the patients and similar factors which can be itemized as follows.
+Some of the factors taken into consideration can be itemized as follows.

 1. Risks related to the Scope and Type of Rhinoplasty

 Nose surgery is divided into different types.
 For example, thick-skinned rhinoplasty and thin-skinned rhinoplasty are different from each other in the way of performance.
 Depending on the scope and type of nose surgery, there are precautions to be taken by both the plastic surgeon and the patient.
 The right precautions and treatments may help eliminate risky situations.
 There are two different types of rhinoplasty, mainly closed and open technique rhinoplasty.
 Which technique to use is decisive in issues such as scar risk after nose surgery.
 As there is no incision on the tip of the nose, there is no risk of scarring in the nose surgeries performed with closed technique.

 2. Risks related to the Age

 The risks of nose surgery to an individual under the age of 18 and an individual over the age of 18 differ from each other.
 Nose surgery for individuals under this age limit brings mental and physical risks together.
 For those in this age group, nose surgery is only suitable as a result of fracture and trauma.
-With the nose surgery performed in the right age range, the risks of age-induced nose surgery can be eliminated.
+With the nose surgery performed in the right age range, the risks of age-induced nose surgery may be eliminated.

 3. Pre-operative Examinations and Tests Aim to Safety

 Many examinations are performed by the plastic surgeons to reduce the risk of nose surgery before each nose surgery.
-As a result of the examination and according to the patient’s expectations, the most suitable nose surgery plan is prepared.
-Each planning related to nose surgery varies depending on the examination results and expectations of the person.
+As a result of the examination and according to the patient’s expectations, the most suitable nose surgery plan can be prepared.
+Each planning related to nose surgery varies depending on the examination results, expectations and deformities of the patient.
 In this respect, the examinations performed before the nose surgery are aimed at removing the risks of rhinoplasty surgery.

 4. Patient’s Effort Makes a Difference